Daniel15/JSFramework/README.md

 contains a very limited feature set (mostly AJAX) which won't be growing much.
 In general, I aim to support IE 6 and above, as well as the latest versions of Opera, Firefox and Chrome.

-This documentation is most likely out of date, please refer to the code and unit tests for the latest features.
-The documentation will be updated when I get a chance to.
+Automatically generated API documentation is available at http://dan.cx/projects/jsframework/docs/, this is most likely more up-to-date than the information in this README.
+Please refer to the code and unit tests for the latest features.

 Features
 ========